demassimo/DIscord_music_bot/README.md

 - `/loop` – toggle loop mode for the current song
 - `/back` – replay the previous song
 - `/queue` – display queued tracks
+- `/volume <0-100>` – set playback volume
 - The bot speaks events like downloads and currently playing tracks using TTS
 - **Show Queue** context command via the Apps menu when right clicking the bot
+- Downloads are aborted if they take too long (30s for YouTube, 5m for Spotify)

 Audio is streamed at the connected channel's bitrate (clamped to 384 kb/s) or a default of 128 kb/s for higher quality.